Code-Institute-Submissions/boshea5--Time-Talks-Code-Institute-Project-1-HTML-CSS/README.md

 ## Site Structure

-Time Talks website has three pages.
+Time Talks website has one page with 3 sections.
 The [Home page](index.html) is the default loading page, [About](about.html), [Our Experts](our-experts.html) and [Times-Dates-Subscribe](.html) pages are all accessible primarily from the navigation menu.
 There is another 3 links in the 'About-us' section to direct the user to the store that are supporting the webinars

 [Back to top](<#contents>)
 ## Design Choices